20lives/dmote/doc/options-main.md

 Each leaf node identifies a particular set of key mount corner posts.
 These are identical to the posts used to build the walls, but this section gives you greater freedom in how to combine them.
 A leaf node must contain:

-- A key alias defined under `key-clusters`.
+- The name of a feature, such as a key alias.
 - A key corner ID, such as `NNE` for north by north-east.
 - A wall segment ID, which is an integer from 0 to 4.